Ngā mihi ki a koutou

 At Level 2, face-to-face appointments can occur so long as the following measures are in place:

 It has been a challenging time for our members and people affected by addiction.
 We want to assure you that our core services have not been affected, or have been adapted for this time.
 For instance:

 Applications and renewals - dapaanz staff are mainly working from home, however, your applications, renewals and upgrades will be seamless from your perspective.

-Cutting Edge - Wemade the very difficult decision to cancel this year’s Cutting Edge.
-However, we are exploring some online options for professional development.
-We will update you as information comes to hand.
+Cutting Edge - We made the very difficult decision to cancel this year’s Cutting Edge.
+However, we are now holding the online Addiction Practice 2020 (a series of 10 online lunchtime webinars beginning 18 August).

 CPD - If you are concerned about meeting your CPD requirements please consider activities such as a Reflective Practice Journal, setting up an online Journal Club or Annotated Journal Articles.
 There is also free online training on Matua Raki and the Werry Centre websites.